 In my practice, treatment may start with an acute health concern, but I am most interested in preventive wellness care.
 I see naturopathic medicine as a team approach, where we are equally invested in your health outcomes.
 I approach each patient interaction as if I am your guide in a dynamic progression through the lifetime.
 I also like to use an eclectic approach: some patients will receive acupuncture; some benefit most from herbal therapy, others from dietary changes.
 I try to meet patients where they are and find the most appropriate strategies that suit their specific lifestyle.

-What are the top 3 treatments that you specialize in?
+What are the top 3 treatments that you have a special interest in?

 - Women’s Health: PMS, Menstrual irregularities, pregnancy care, postpartum mood concerns, menopausal transition